AndySomogyi/sbmlsolver/wrappers/Python/doc/mod_roadrunner/cls_Config.rst

    :annotation: double

    Specify The Minimum Time Step That The Internal Integrator Will Use.
 Uses Integrator Estimated Value If <= 0.

-.. attribute:: Config.SIMULATEOPTIONS_MAXIMUM_TIMSETEP
-   :module: roadrunner
-   :annotation: double

-   Specify The Maximum Time Step Size That The Internal Integrator Will Use.
-Uses Integrator Estimated Value If <= 0.